 10. Offer a Wellness Program

-At the same time, a whopping 77% of organizations say their wellness programs have effectively improved employees' health, thereby reducing healthcare costs.
+Employee engagement positively relates to employee wellness.
+Research shows that 77% of organizations found their wellness programs have effectively improved employees' health, thereby reducing healthcare costs.

 That's why investing in a corporate wellness program makes good sense.
 Some companies offer yoga classes or gym memberships as part of their benefits packages.
 Others offer incentives like gift cards for healthy meals or weight loss programs.